MooersLab/MooersLab/README.md

 The advantage of Voice Control is that it supports customized commands and commands that can be used to run GUI-based software.

 ### Whisper and a Digitial Voice Recorder
-We use open-AI's whisper software to transcribe my audio recordings recorded with the DVR.
+We use open-AI's whisper software via the Python openai-whisper package to transcribe my audio recordings recorded with the DVR for almost a year.
-The software is wrapped with Python.
+I had a three-month break after I switched to an Apple Silicon base computer in December 2024 on which this Python package was very hard to install due to complex dependencies.
+I finally found that I could compile and run whisper.cpp, which is 100 times faster than the Python-based software.

+An alternate approach is to play the DVR with Voice In Plus on Google Chrome and the cursor in a text area in the browser to carry out the transcription and have the text written to the text area.
+This ties up the computer for the duration of the recording.

-I wrote some Python code that reformats the transcript to make it easier for me to edit.
+I wrote some Python code that reformats the transcript from whisper to make it easier to edit.
-I programmed a text replacement called a new paragraph to introduce breaks between paragraphs because the Whisper software does not automatically identify these breaks.
-I am using Python to make my text replacement software.
+I use Python to make my text replacements in the transcript via `regex`.
-I use this to add commands like the one above and to replace frequently misinterpreted words.
 The approach I am taking with this software is a little more cumbersome than the straightforward approach taken by Voice In Plus.

 In addition, I reformat the text such that each sentence is written on its line.
-This format eases the subsequent deletion of lines containing rubbish.
+This format eases the deletion of lines containing rubbish.
 You can advance to the following line with the down arrow key in most text editors.
-If the current line is one to be deleted, you enter control k.
+If the current line is to be deleted, you enter control k.

-I have used the dictated text transcribed by Whisper to a lesser extent.
+I have used the dictated text transcribed by Whisper to a lesser extent than that generated with Voice-In Plus.
 Whisper often inserts garbage during long pauses.
 It takes a lot of effort to parse the transcribed text.